modin-project/modin/docs/getting_started/troubleshooting.rst

 However, this may lead to other problem regarding a race condition in Ray between the import thread and the thread executing the code.
 So for now we just highlight the problem in hope of a future fix in Ray itself.

+Also, it is worth noting that every distributed engine by its nature has a little overhead for the first operation being call, which may be important for microbenchmarks.
+What you likely want to do is warm up worker processes either by excluding the time of the first iteration from your measurements or execute a simple function in workers to fully set up them.

 Common errors
 -------------